aleleio/teambuilding-games/games/kiss-me-if-you-can.md

   - multiple
   - event
 materials:
-  - Notes with the name of each person in the group
+  - "Notes with the name of each person in the group"
 exhausting: False
 touching: True
 scalable: True